shru1010/Intership/README.md

 # Intership
 Interned at IIIT Hyderabad
 Intership is from 14th July 2022 to 14thJuly 2023
+I have learnt,used and applied technologies including:
+* Elm
+* React JS
+*
-Worked under Proffessor Venkatesh Choppella.
+Worked under Professor Venkatesh Choppella and had Professor Chakravarti Bhagvathi as my internal coordinator.

 ## Day 1:July 14,2022